The stochasticity parameter of quadratic residues: Introduction

+(which is the analog of (\ref{1.5}) for $R_M$).
+In \cite{Ary}, some lower and upper bounds for $\mathcal{X}_2(R_M; h)$ are obtained in the case of square-free $M$; the upper bound implies (\ref{1.8}) similarly to the proof of Corollary 1 from \cite{MV}.
+This approach may be useful to answer the aforementioned question of whether $\s(R_M)$ is bounded, but it does not yield to an asymptotic formula for $S(R_M)$ and thus we use another technique.

-Let $K_l$ be the number of gaps of length $l$ in $R_M$, that is, the number of elements $x\in R_M$ such that $x+l\in R_M$ but $x+j\notin R_M$ for $1\leq j\leq l-1$.
-To deal with $S(R_M)$, we write it as $\sum_{l\geq1}K_ll^2$ and, choosing a parameter $D$, divide the range of summation into small ($l\leq D$) and large ($l>D$) gaps.
-Note that for computing the contribution of small gaps in the setting of Theorem \ref{th1.5} one may use the limit distribution (\ref{KR}) of the distances between quadratic residues.
-Nevertheless, in order to be able to compute the second term in the asymptotics for $S(R_M)$, one should avoid $o(1)$-terms which occur in (\ref{KR}); so we use another technique (and consider special moduli).
-Finally, we note that our method seems to be insufficient to prove that the inequality $S(R_M)>s(|R_M|)$ holds for a large set of $M$; nevertheless, we believe that the set of such $M$ also has positive density.
+Let $K_l(M)$ be the number of gaps of length $l$ in $R_M$, that is, the number of elements $x\in R_M$ such that $x+l\in R_M$ but $x+j\notin R_M$ for $1\leq j\leq l-1$.
+To deal with $S(R_M)$, we write it as $\sum_{l\geq1}K_l(M)l^2$ and, choosing a parameter $D$, divide the range of summation into small ($l\leq D$) and large ($l>D$) gaps.
+For computing the contribution of small gaps in the setting of Theorem \ref{th1.1} one may use the limit distribution (\ref{1.6}) of the distances between quadratic residues.
+Nevertheless, in order to be able to compute the second term in the asymptotics for $S(R_M)$, one should avoid $o(1)$-terms which occur in (\ref{1.6}).
+Instead, we apply estimates of complete characters sums and obtain an asymptotic formula of $K_l(M)$ for small $l$.
+To bound $K_l(M)$ for large $l$, we use Burgess' estimates for character sums over short intervals.

+It is worth mentioning that there are some further questions of interest in this area.
+For example, can we obtain good estimates for the average $\frac1X\sum_{M\leq X}S(R_M)$?
+What can be said about the density of the set $\{M\in\N: |\s(R_M)-1|>\d\}$?
+We hope to make progress on these questions in a future paper.